Furnace Repair, Replacement & Tune-Ups in Northern Virginia

 How to tell if your furnace is broken:

 - Sudden spike in utility bill - it's normal for gas or electric bills (depending on what type of furnace you have) to go up during the winter months when you are using your home's heating system more frequently.
-However, if the spike is surging past the bounds of normal, you may consider calling a professional HVAC technician to come take a look.
+However, if the spike is surging past the bounds of normal, you may consider calling us to have a Fairfax furnace repair technician come take a look.

 - Strange smells - usually it will smell a little bit dusty when your furnace kicks on for the first time of the cold weather season, but if you smell a sulfur-like odor you might have a gas leak.
 If you suspect a gas leak leave the building immediately, leave the door open, and call your gas company to report the leak.